 Obeticholic acid (Ocaliva) is a newer drug that’s been approved for use in people who either can’t tolerate UDCA or who don’t respond to it.
 This drug lowers the amount of bile in the liver by reducing bile production and helping push bile out of the liver.

 Some doctors prescribe immune-suppressing drugs to prevent the immune system from attacking the liver.
 These drugs include methotrexate (Rheumatrex, Trexall) and colchicine (Colcrys).
 However, they haven’t been proven effective for PBC specifically.

 Your doctor can also prescribe medications to treat symptoms and complications of PBC, such as:

 - for itching: antihistamines like diphenhydramine (Benadryl), hydroxyzine (Vistaril), or cholestyramine (Questran)

 - for high cholesterol: fibrates, such as clofibrates, gemfibrozil, and fenofibrate

 You’ll also need to avoid alcohol since it can further damage your liver.

 If you become deficient in fat-soluble vitamins, you can take supplements to replace them.
 Taking calcium and vitamin D can help keep your bones strong.

-The American Liver Foundation states that ursodiol works in about 50 percent of the people who take it.
+Better treatments have improved the outlook for people with PBC in recent years.
+People who respond to treatment earlier in the course of the illness are more likely to have a typical life expectancy.
+The American Liver Foundation states that ursodiol works in about 50% of the people who take it.
 For the rest, liver damage may continue.

 If your liver becomes too damaged to work properly, you’ll need a liver transplant.
 This surgery replaces your liver with a healthy one from a donor.